-For purposes of recording capital assets, the School has a capitalization threshold of \$5,000 overall and a capitalization threshold of \$750 for federal expenditures.
+Previous to fiscal year 2012, for purposes of recording capital assets, the School had a capitalization threshold of \$5,000 overall and a capitalization threshold of \$750 for federal expenditures.
+At the beginning of fiscal year 2012, the Board changed its capitalization threshold to \$1,000 overall and kept the capitalization threshold of \$750 for federal expenditures.

-The capital assets are recorded on the accompanying Statement of Net Assets at cost, net of accumulated depreciation.
-Depreciation is computed using the straight-line method over five years for Furniture, Fixtures and Equipment and three years for Computer Software.
+Capital assets are recorded on the accompanying Statement of Net Assets at cost, net of accumulated depreciation.
+Depreciation is computed using the straight-line method over five years for Furniture, Fixtures and Equipment, three years for Computer Software and over the remaining life of the lease for Leasehold Improvements.